H-1B Lottery Reform: How the Beneficiary-Centric System Affects Your Green Card Planning

 PhD Graduates #

-- You are among the best candidates for NIW; regardless of H-1B outcome, seriously consider NIW
+- You are one of the best candidate groups for NIW; regardless of H-1B outcome, seriously consider NIW

-- Research achievements during your PhD are typically sufficient for an NIW application
+- Research achievements during your doctoral program are typically sufficient to support an NIW application

-- Locking in an EB-2 priority date early is critical for mitigating backlog pressure
+- Locking in an EB-2 priority date early is crucial for alleviating backlog pressure

 Master's Graduates #

-- H-1B reform benefits you the most (significantly improved selection rates)
+- The H-1B reform benefits you the most (significant improvement in selection rates)

-- With 5+ years of relevant work experience, you can also consider NIW (bachelor's + 5 years experience equates to master's, meeting EB-2 requirements)
+- If you have 5+ years of relevant work experience, NIW is also worth considering (Bachelor's + 5 years experience is equivalent to a Master's, satisfying EB-2 requirements)

-- Even if not yet qualified for NIW, consciously accumulate relevant evidence
+- Even if you do not currently qualify for NIW, consciously accumulate relevant evidence going forward

 STEM OPT Stage #

-- Do not place all hope on H-1B -- even post-reform, there is still a 50-70% chance of not being selected
+- Do not place all your hopes on H-1B -- even with improved post-reform selection rates, there is still a 50-70% chance of non-selection

-- If you hold a PhD, you can begin NIW preparation during OPT
+- If you hold a doctoral degree, you can begin preparing NIW during OPT

-- Use the 3-year STEM OPT window to simultaneously pursue H-1B and NIW
+- Use the 3-year STEM OPT window to pursue both H-1B and NIW simultaneously

 About Cap-Exempt H-1B

-If you work at a university, nonprofit research institution, or government research institution, your H-1B may be cap-exempt and not require lottery participation.
-In this case, the H-1B reform's direct impact on you is smaller.
-However, even with cap-exempt H-1B, you still need a green card for permanent residency, and NIW remains an important planning option.
+If you work at a university, nonprofit research institution, or government research agency, your H-1B may be exempt from the annual cap (cap-exempt) and not subject to the lottery.
+In this case, the H-1B reform has less direct impact on you.
+However, even with a cap-exempt H-1B, you still need a green card for permanent residency, and NIW remains an important planning option.

 Frequently Asked Questions #

-After the beneficiary-centric reform, can I still be registered by multiple companies?
+After the beneficiary-centric reform, can I still have multiple companies submit H-1B registrations?

 Yes, you can still be registered by multiple companies.
-However, in the lottery phase, regardless of how many companies registered you, you will be treated as one beneficiary with one chance in the lottery.
-If selected, you then choose which company submits the full H-1B application.
-So multiple company registrations no longer improve selection odds, but if you genuinely have multiple job opportunities, multiple registrations at least ensure you have choices after selection.
+However, in the lottery itself, regardless of how many companies register you, you will be treated as one beneficiary participating in a single lottery draw.
+If selected, you then choose which company files the full H-1B application.
+So multiple registrations no longer improve selection probability, but if you genuinely have multiple job opportunities, having multiple registrations at least preserves your choice after selection.

 Will the H-1B reform affect pending H-1B extensions or transfers?

 No. This reform only targets cap-subject new H-1B lottery registrations.
-H-1B extensions, employer transfers, and amendments are not subject to the lottery cap and are unaffected by this reform.
+H-1B extensions, employer transfers, and amendments are not subject to the cap and are not affected by this reform.
 If you already hold H-1B, the transfer process when changing jobs remains the same as before.

 I already have H-1B.
 Do I still need to apply for NIW?

 Strongly recommended.
-H-1B has a maximum 6-year duration, and after that can only be extended if an I-140 has been approved or a PERM has been pending for over 365 days.
-If you have not started the green card process before your H-1B's 6th year, you face the risk of losing legal status.
-NIW is a green card pathway that does not require employer cooperation -- you can self-file without waiting for your employer to initiate PERM.
-Moreover, once NIW I-140 is approved, your H-1B can be extended indefinitely (in one-year increments) until your priority date becomes current.
+H-1B is valid for a maximum of 6 years; after that, it can only be extended if an I-140 has been approved or PERM has been pending for more than 365 days.
+If you have not started the green card process before the H-1B 6-year mark, you risk losing legal status.
+NIW is a green card pathway that does not require employer cooperation -- you can file it yourself without waiting for your employer to initiate PERM.
+Once your NIW I-140 is approved, your H-1B can be extended indefinitely (in one-year increments) until your priority date becomes current.

 After winning the H-1B lottery, can I still file an NIW I-140?

 Absolutely.
 H-1B and NIW are completely independent applications.
 You can simultaneously hold an H-1B visa and an approved NIW I-140.
-In fact, this is the most common combination -- using H-1B to maintain legal work status while using the NIW I-140 approval to lock in a priority date and apply for extensions beyond H-1B's 6-year term.
-There is zero conflict between the two.
+In fact, this is the most common combination -- use H-1B to maintain legal work status while using the NIW I-140 approval to lock in your priority date and apply for H-1B extensions beyond the 6-year limit.
+There is no conflict whatsoever between the two.

 Will the FY2025 lottery (March 2024 registration) implement the beneficiary-centric system?

 Yes.
-USCIS has confirmed that the FY2025 lottery will be the first to implement the beneficiary-centric system.
-Although the final rule's official effective date is April 1, 2024, USCIS stated it would implement deduplication in the FY2025 lottery through technical means.
-Specifically, USCIS will use beneficiaries' passport information for identity matching and deduplication, ensuring each beneficiary counts as only one entry in the lottery.
+USCIS has confirmed that FY2025 will be the first lottery to implement the beneficiary-centric system.
+Although the final rule's official effective date is April 1, 2024, USCIS stated it would implement de-duplication in the FY2025 lottery through technical means.
+Specifically, USCIS will use beneficiary passport information for identity matching and de-duplication, ensuring each beneficiary counts as only one entry in the lottery.

 Conclusion #

-The H-1B beneficiary-centric reform is a positive change -- it restores fairness to the lottery and stops honest applicants from being squeezed by "one person, multiple draws" speculators.
-The improved selection rate is good news for everyone who genuinely needs H-1B.
+The H-1B beneficiary-centric reform is a positive change -- it restores fairness to the lottery by ending the advantage of "one person, multiple entries" speculators.
+The improvement in selection rates is good news for everyone who genuinely needs H-1B.

 - H-1B is just a work visa, not a green card.
 Even with improved selection rates, the road from H-1B to a green card remains long